 What are some of the best soccer books to buy?
 Here’s a quick run down of some soccer books to read this summer or any summer or winter or fall.
+Is there a soccer book that’s missing from this list that we should recommend?
+Let us know what your favorite all-time soccer book is.

 The Complete Book of Soccer Restart Plays 180 restart plays each clearly explained and diagrammed.
 Includes: Free Kicks, Corner Kicks, Throw Ins, Penalty Kicks and Goal Kicks.
 ‘The systematic study of soccer play in the last few years shows that restarting the game at set plays, whatever the situation, is often the main cause for goal scoring.’
 To purchase click here!